top of page

 YOU ABSOLUTELY DO NOT WANT RENT CONTROL!
 YOU WILL VOTE ACCORDINGLY!

-● See CONTACT INFO for everyone on page 4.
+● See CONTACT INFO for all lawmakers on the "Contact Lawmakers" page.

-OUR STRATEGY By word of mouth, by circulating this Letter widely, by telling our lawmakers: NO to rent control!
+OUR STRATEGY By word of mouth, by circulating this Letter and this website widely, by telling our lawmakers: NO to rent control!

-Permission is hereby granted to copy & reproduce this Letter & distribute it freely by any means to all neighbors, friends & family.
+Permission is hereby granted to copy & reproduce any material on this website and to distribute it freely by any means to all neighbors, friends & family.
 Our success depends on everyone spreading the word!

-Facts about rent control & Mayor’s “rent stabilization” proposal
+Facts about rent control & Boston’s “rent stabilization” proposal

 It’s all about political power, not affordable housing Below-market rents drive tenants to the polls to elect – and RE-elect – pro-rent-control politicians.
 In turn, politicians vote to put more properties under rent control, including rented condos and rented single families.
 And, under pressure from tenant activists, they vote for policies that push rents lower and lower – all to grow the tenant voter base and stay in power.
 Just get the camel’s nose in the tenant, and the power of the tenant voting bloc will do the rest!